-GOODS AND SERVICES - Expenditures of District funds requires a Purchase Authorization for pre purchases, unless specifically stated in this policy.
+GOODS AND SERVICES - Expenditures of District funds requires a Purchase Authorization for pre-purchases, unless specifically stated in this policy.
 Purchase Authorization limits are as follows:

-- Small purchases Purchase Authorizations may be signed by the Operations/Maintenance Supervisors, Aviation and Community Services Manager(s), Safety & Security Manager, Staff Director(s), IT Manager or the General Manager. - Although there is no requirement to obtain multiple quotes for small purchases, employees shall strive to be fiscally responsible in all purchases.
+Small purchases - Purchase Authorizations may be signed by the Operations/Maintenance Supervisors, Aviation and Community Services Manager(s), Safety & Security Manager, Staff Director(s), IT Manager or the General Manager.
+While there is no requirement to obtain multiple quotes for small purchases, employees shall strive to be fiscally responsible in all purchases.
+While documentation is not required, shopping for the best possible price is expected.

+- Although there is no requirement to obtain multiple quotes for small purchases, employees shall strive to be fiscally responsible in all purchases.
 While documentation is not required, shopping for the best possible price is expected. - Minor purchases Purchase Authorizations must be signed by a Staff Director(s) or the General Manager.
-The goods or services shall be solicited from three potential vendors.
-The policy objective is to receive at least 3 specific quotes when able from potential vendors.
+The goods or services shouldshall be solicited from three potential vendors.
+The policy objective is to strive for receive at least 3 specific quotes when able from potential vendors.
 Vendors within the Airport District are preferred.
-A summary of solicitations and quotes from the potential vendors shall be submitted to the General Manager and Finance and Administration.
+A summary of solicitations and quotes from the potential vendor(s) shall be documentedsubmitted to the General Manager and Finance and Administration.
 Any documentation supporting the quotations received, including solicitations which were not responded to by the vendor, shall be filed in the procurement file along with a copy of the quote summary page for future reference.
-Non-responsive solicitations may be considered one of the three required solicitations if approved by the General Manager.
-Once a supply or material has been purchased through appropriate authorization, the District may make additional purchases of the required supply or material if the General Manager deems that the item's continuity is beneficial to District operations.
-If the District makes a recurrent purchase of a good or service within a six-month period, new quotes will not be required.

-Major purchases - Major purchases of goods and services will often be documented by means of a contract with the vendor; in that case, the purchase will be subject to the "contract items" section which follows.
+Non-responsive solicitations may be considered one of the three required-solicitations if approved by the General Manager.
+Once a supply or material has been purchased through appropriate authorization, the District may make additional purchases of the required supply or material without further solicitation or bidding if the General Manager deems that the item's continuity is beneficial to District operations.
+If the District makes a recurrent purchase of a good or service within a six month period, new quotes will not be required. - Major purchases Major purchases of goods and services will often-be documented by means of a contract with the vendor; in that case, the purchase will be subject to the "contract items" section which follows.
 If a contract is not required or if the District makes a recurrent purchase of a good or services within a six-month period, new quotes will not be required.
 Major purchases within budget must be pre-approved by the General Manager.
 Item not in budget must be pre-approved the Board of Directors.